Acupuncture for hypertension

-Most people with hypertension take antihypertensive medication but these have side effects.
+Most people with hypertension take anti-hypertensive medication but these have side effects.
 Clinical trials have proven the effects of acupuncture in the treatment of primary hypertension.

 The ancient Chinese have been able to treat hypertension for centuries.
 Acupuncture treatment uses specific points on the body to control blood pressure by reducing stress and anxiety thereby reducing hypertension without side effects.
 It can also reduce the frequency of headaches.

-Research using controlled trials and systematic review have given evidence that acupuncture has the effects of acupuncture significantly reduced high blood pressure in the treatment group when compared to the control group.
+Research using controlled trials and systematic review have given evidence that acupuncture has the effects of significantly reduced high blood pressure in the treatment group when compared to the control group.
 Medical acupuncture was not used.
 The conclusion of the studies was that they saw a reduction in blood pressure.

 Changes to lifestyle and diet must also be made to combat hypertension, for example, exercising (cardio and yoga), practising mindfulness, reducing consumption of alcohol, red meat and salt.